 Address: Chinatown, San Francisco, California, United States

-One of the best things to do in California is to visit Chinatown.
+One of the top things to do in California is to visit Chinatown.
 It is a tiny enclave consisting of only 15 city blocks.
-This makes it an ideal location for a leisurely stroll.
+This makes it an ideal location for a walk.

-Grant, Stockton, and the side streets provide the best opportunity outside Asia to learn about Chinese culture.
-There are several Chinese tourist bazaar shops in the area, a Chinese butcher, spice and herb shops, and several restaurants.
+Grant, Stockton, and the side streets provide an excellent cultural experience outside Asia to learn about Chinese culture.
+There are several Chinese tourist bazaar shops in the area, a Chinese butcher, spice and herb shops, and restaurants.

 25. Watch the sea lions dance at Pier 39